 Current treatment options generally involve the long-term use of proton pump inhibitors (PPIs).
-Although these drugs are effective, they can cause adverse events in some people and may increase the risk of chronic kidney disease.
+Although these drugs are effective, they can cause

 The scientists involved in the most recent study investigated whether a type of massage called myofascial release (MFR) might relieve the symptoms of GERD.

 MFR focuses on the fascia.
 Prof. María Dolores Arguisuela, research co-director, explains that “the fascia is a tissue of the body that wraps around all structures — muscles, bones, vessels, organs — and has the function of supporting or sustaining, transmitting tensions, and sliding between planes.”

 The researchers wanted to understand whether MFR could reduce gastroesophageal reflux, improve quality of life, and minimize the number of PPIs that people needed to take.

 They explain that the MFR intervention they designed to use in this study aimed to “stretch the diaphragm muscle fibers.”

 The diaphragm is a muscular barrier that separates the abdomen from the chest.
 The scientists focused on massaging the fascia around the diaphragm because it sits just above the stomach and plays an important

 To investigate, they recruited 30 people, aged 18–80, with GERD.
 Half of the participants received MFR from a highly experienced physical therapist, and the other half received a sham procedure.

 Each participant received four 25-minute sessions at a cadence of twice per week for 2 weeks.

 During the MFR sessions, the therapist used six techniques that targeted the fascia of the diaphragm; the sham treatment involved similar techniques, but the practitioner did not apply pressure to the fascia.